-As cities are forced to adapt to the challenges of the climate crisis, communities are moving away from traditional engineered responses to using ecosystem-based services.
+As cities are forced to adapt to the challenges of the climate crisis, communities are moving away from traditional engineered responses to using ecosystem-based adaptation services.

 Communities worldwide have become more vulnerable to extreme weather conditions and natural disasters caused by climate change.
 The Global Climate Risk Index 2020 reported that globally, 495 000 people have died as a direct result of more than 12 000 extreme weather events.
 The index also reported that the world economy has lost US$ 3.54 trillion (in purchasing power parities) from 1999-2018 due to extreme weather conditions.
 In the past, engineered solutions have been implemented to mitigate the effects of the climate crisis.
-However, local communities are now adapting through natural solutions called ecosystem-based adaptations (EbAs).
+However, local communities are now adapting through natural solutions called ecosystem-based adaptation (EbA).

-Ecosystem-based adaptations involve using natural services provided by the local ecosystem to help minimise the impacts of climate change on local inhabitants and biodiversity.
+Ecosystem-based adaptation services involve using natural services provided by the local ecosystem to help minimise the impacts of climate change on local inhabitants and biodiversity.
 The approach aims to provide long-term ecological and socio-economic benefits to local residents.
 A briefing released by the UN Environment Programme (UNEP) shows that EbAs are economically viable solutions as they can be more cost-beneficial than engineered solutions.
 Currently, EbAs are being implemented in a range of ecosystems, including mountains, coasts, wetlands, drylands and urban cities.